hand-drawn visual showing a person reflecting on purpose — representing how graphic facilitation helps teams find meaning and alignment

 95% of how we perceive and connect to the world happens through vision.

-• Before the event
+• Before the session

 • On site

-• After the event
+• After the session

 Illustration dessinée à la main montrant un personnage plein d’idées - représentation du processus de facilitation graphique en direct